flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ## Overview

-Holding patterns , as they are officialy known, can be used as a delaying tactic for airborn aircraft.
+Holding patterns, as they are officially known, can be used as a delaying tactic for airborne aircraft.
 Typically holding patterns have a racetrack pattern and can easily be spotted on flight trackers.
 All holds are made up out of segments, the segments are shown in the figure below.

 ![DEFINITIONS](../../assets/advanced-guides/holds/Holddefinitions.png)

-### Why hold?
+### Why Hold?
-Holdings are typically used to delay aircraft, or less common, to burn of fuel for landing.
+Holds are always used to 'hold' aircraft roughly on the same place.
+There are a lot of reasons airplanes might need to hold, some more common examples are:

+- Bad weather passing over the airport
+- Traffic
+- To lose energy in the plane (altitude or speed)
+- To burn of fuel

-A good example usecase of a hold can be seen in Innsbruck (LOWI) in the picture below.
+Sometimes holds are used because of topographical constraints, Innsbruck-Kranebitten International Airport (LOWI) is a good example of such constraint because is situated in a vally as can be seen in the picture below.

 ![LOWI](../../assets/advanced-guides/holds/LOWI.png)

 ### Preparing the hold
-Aircraft can technically hold, if given permission by ATC in advance, at any waypoint.
+Aircraft can technically hold at any waypoint, if given permission by ATC in advance.
 Holds that are published on aviation charts are called published holds.
-For the purpose of this guide we will only take a published hold into condideration.
+For the purpose of this guide we will only take a published hold into consideration.
 Holds can be spotted on charts in 2 ways where both options can be applied on the same chart.
 For example look at the chart below.

 Waypoints with published holds can be spotted by a racetrack pattern or a white H in a black box drawn in a chart.
 Holds displayed by the white H in the black box will always be accompanied by a visual racetrack patern in a diagram on the side of the chart.